ssmirr/appdev-chapters/active-record.md

 ## Conclusion

 Now you have the ability to Create, Update, and Delete records.
-And by creatively chaining `.where`, `.not`, and `.or`, you can write (with ActiveRecord's help) pretty much any SQL query you're ever going to need to Read, from a simple one-to-many lookup all the way through a complicated self-referential social network feed.
+And by creatively chaining `.where`, `.not`, and `.or`, you can write (with ActiveRecord's help) pretty much any SQL query you're ever going to need to Read anything you want, from a simple one-to-many lookup all the way through a complicated self-referential social network feed.
 It's just going to require a bit of practice.